brgermano/brgermano/README.md

 # brgermano
-I'm just trying to be a good programmer with great customs
+I'm just trying to be a good programmer with great habits